-When the night draws to an end, we take our happily buzzed selves home, crawl into bed, and wake up the next morning fully able to function.
+When the night draws to an end, we take our happily buzzed selves home, crawl into bed, and wake up the following day fully able to function.
 Perhaps there’s a slight headache, but nothing a cool glass of water can’t fix.

 This memory is mostly false, as is the case with all memories.
 We pick the pieces that seemed good and fill in the blank spots with the fluffy half-truths necessary for a pretty picture.

-This unicorn night may have existed once, but what’s more likely is that somebody took a stumble, or had to throw up in the bar bathroom before heading back out for round seven.
+This unicorn night may have existed once, but what’s more likely is that somebody took a stumble or had to throw up in the bar bathroom before heading back out for round seven.

-It’s more likely that the food run was some high caloric burrito you had no business eating and probably saw again after lying down and getting hit with a mild case of the spins.
+It’s more likely that the food run was some high-caloric burrito you had no business eating and probably saw again after lying down and getting hit with a mild case of the spins.
 It’s more likely that somebody got talkative after a few drinks and said something embarrassing about herself or someone else.

-It’s more likely that a regrettable text message got sent or a number given out to a total stranger you had no intention of seeing again.
+It’s more likely that a regrettable text message got sent or a number was given out to a total stranger you had no intention of seeing again.
 Or maybe that stranger came home with you.

-It’s more likely that the next day didn’t start until after lunch and you couldn’t really get going until it was time to hang out again and you had your “get right” drink.
+It’s more likely that the next day didn’t start until after lunch, and you couldn’t really get going until it was time to hang out again and you had your “get right” drink.

 That unicorn night of magical drinking and bonding is an illusion.
-It’s the electricity of the first thirty minutes of a happy hour where things are still relatively coherent and the initial buzz has just hit.
+It’s the electricity of the first thirty minutes of a happy hour where things are still relatively coherent, and the initial buzz has just hit.
 Any sober person on the outside looking in would recognize the deterioration after a couple of hours, even if the crew does not.

 I’ve thought a lot about why my mind reminisces about drinking and digs into the memory bank to pull out these little fictions.

-I do this sometimes even though I know that back then I would be an embarrassing drunk date, or often opted to get plastered at home by myself, chain smoking by the window, that I was sick all the time and emotionally, spiritually, and professionally stunted as a result.
+I do this sometimes even though I know that back then I would be an embarrassing drunk date, or often opted to get plastered at home by myself, chain-smoking by the window, that I was sick all the time and emotionally, spiritually, and professionally stunted as a result.

 Staying Strong in Early Sobriety

-It is a tiny devil ready in wait to find a weak moment and haul you back into the black.
+It is a tiny devil lying in wait to find a weak moment and haul you back into the black.
 People often speak about alcoholism and addiction as if it is a personified being constantly playing on your better self, testing you, the proverbial snake in the garden.

 For me, it is less the booze or the buzz that I want.
 If that were the case, I could just as easily long for the days of my solo sessions on the balcony.

-Even though I know it was all a roulette and sometimes wit and charm were merely warm-up acts for some truly awful behavior, there’s still a part of me that longs for the free flowing of ideas and conversation that a good buzz provided me.
+Even though I know it was all a roulette and sometimes wit and charm were merely warm-up acts for some truly awful behavior, there’s still a part of me that longs for the free-flowing of ideas and conversation that a good buzz provided me.